-Kamloops Island Campground Lake Roosevelt National Park is located in Northeast Washington near Kettle Falls, Washington.
-It's a beautiful, shaded campground with lake views and only 12 sites for a relaxing experience.
+Kamloops Island Campground is a beautiful little campground at Lake Roosevelt National Park is located in Northeast Washington near Kettle Falls, Washington.

 Kamloops Island - Lake Roosevelt National Recreation Area